Hon. Faith Pease1

 F, #5295, b.
 5 December 1640, d.
 2 November 1702

-Katherine Stuart, Baroness Clifton (of Leighton Bromswold) was baptised on 5 December 1640 at St. Martin's-in-the-Fields, London, England.2 She was the daughter of George Stuart, 9th Seigneur d'Aubigny and Lady Katherine Howard.2,3 She married, firstly, Henry O'Brien, Lord O'Brien, son of Henry O'Brien, 6th Earl of Thomond and Anne O'Brien, before 14 December 1661.2 She married, secondly, Sir Joseph Williamson on 12 February 1679.2 She died on 2 November 1702 at age 61, without surviving male issue.2 She was buried on 11 November 1702 at Westminster Abbey, Westminster, London, England.4 Her will (dated 30 October 1702) was probated on 13 December 1702.4
+Katherine Stuart, Baroness Clifton (of Leighton Bromswold) was baptised on 5 December 1640 at St. Martins in the Fields, London, EnglandG.2 She was the daughter of George Stuart, 9th Seigneur d'Aubigny and Lady Katherine Howard.2,3 She married, firstly, Henry O'Brien, Lord O'Brien, son of Henry O'Brien, 6th Earl of Thomond and Lady Anne O'Brien, before 14 December 1661.2 She married, secondly, Sir Joseph Williamson on 12 February 1679.2 She died on 2 November 1702 at age 61, without surviving male issue.2 She was buried on 11 November 1702 at Westminster Abbey, Westminster, London, EnglandG.4 Her will was proven (by probate) on 13 December 1702.4

 Children of Katherine Stuart, Baroness Clifton (of Leighton Bromswold) and Henry O'Brien, Lord O'Brien